navjindervirdee/neural-networks/README.md

 ## **Neural Network**:

+Artificial neural networks (ANNs) or connectionist systems are computing systems vaguely inspired by the biological neural networks that constitute animal brains.
+Such systems "learn" (i.e. progressively improve performance on) tasks by considering examples, generally without task-specific programming.

+An ANN is based on a collection of connected units or nodes called artificial neurons.
+Each connection (a simplified version of a synapse) between artificial neurons can transmit a signal from one to another.
+The artificial neuron that receives the signal can process it and then signal artificial neurons connected to it.

-Implemented 1-hidden layer neural network for the classification of Iris Dataset.
+**Implemented 1-hidden layer neural network for the classification of Iris Dataset.
 Learned about the detailed           implementation of forward and backward propagation algorithms used in the neural network.
-Learned ways to easily compute gradients for     any function.
+Learned ways to easily compute gradients for     any function.**

   * **Dataset** - Iris Dataset
   * **Network Architecture** :